geochaval/BabyLM/README.md

 ### Summary
 - use optimization from roberta for better training
-- nsp tasks don't really help in the end, stick to MSM
-- using a combination of MSM and next token prediction is an option
 - changing the attention to disetangled is an option (but i dont like it)
-- use textbooks or encyclopedia for pretraining
 - slight modifications in the transformer architecture can help, such as adding norm layers or weight skip connections

 ## A note on how to use Virtual Enviroments in Python